mlcourses/lab-4-blog-post-longg2610/post.md

 - Wire the `Vcc` end to the HIGH hole on the breadboard.

 - Wire the `TRIG` end to `PIN 12` on the Arduino.
-Tak eanother wire, connect the `ECHO` end of the Ultrasonic to the `PIN 11` on the Arduino.
+Take another wire, connect the `ECHO` end of the Ultrasonic to the `PIN 11` on the Arduino.

 [How the Ultrasonic sensor should be wired to the Arduino](https://drive.google.com/file/d/1QpiMEBEWocV_we-ZWhOsj1qht8jwiiL3/view)